 These foods and ingredients are healthy, filling, and contain a plethora of cancer-fighting vitamins and nutrients.
 They also limit cancer-promoting simple carbohydrates and excess sugar.
 They also leave me happy, full, and with less holiday weight to accumulate throughout my adult life.
 Best of all, they leave the rest of my family happy and celebrating a cancer-free thanksgiving dinner.

-This October, I challenged you to quit promoting sugar during Breast Cancer Awareness Month.
+In October, I challenged you to quit promoting sugar during Breast Cancer Awareness Month.
 Now in November, I challenge you to start your holidays with a healthy, happy, and cancer-free thanksgiving.

 - Yanovski, J. A. et al. A prospective study of holiday weight gain.
 N. Engl.
 J. Med.
 342, 861–7 (2000).